 You enter the name of your ancestor and information that you do know about him or her.
 Then pops up a light bulb, a leaf or whatever to show you that there is a possible record of your ancestor.

 You then have to sift through the records to see if they are actually about your ancestor.

 It is a bit hit and miss, but the more information that you do enter about your ancestor then the better chance you will find some useful records that you can use for your research.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post discussing 10 ways to find your family history.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.

 Please share with family and friends if you think this post will help others by using the social media buttons below.